isamu-isozaki/teamai_test/product/index.html.md

 It's not acceptable to do this after the release.
-GitLab is very complex, and features and functions are easily missed, even those that provide significant value to customers (e.g. the many ways you can authenticate with GitLab).
+GitLab is very complex, and features and functions are easily missed, even those that provide significant value to customers (e.g. the many ways you can authenticate with GitLab/index.html.md).

 You can recruit the help of the marketing and technical writing team if needed, but it's highly recommended to do small updates yourself.
 This takes less time